AllenYolk/snn-gradient-checkpointing/README.md

 Required packages: `timm, spikingjelly=0.0.0.0.15, torch>=2.0.0, torchvision, lightning`.

 * `triton` and `cupy` are also needed for reproducing the training speed experiments.
 However, they are not necessary for reproducing the results about memory usage.
-* To install the latest version of `spikingjelly`, please clone the [github repository](https://github.com/fangwei123456/spikingjelly) and run `pip install .` in the spikingjelly repository's root directory.
+* To install the latest version of `spikingjelly`, please clone the [github repository](https://github.com/fangwei123456/spikingjelly) and run `pip install .` in the its root directory.

 ## Reproduce the Results

 Experiment scripts can be found in `src/<dataset_name>`.

 * `src/scifar`: Sequential CIFAR-10 (and Sequential CIFAR-100)
 * `src/cifar10dvs`: CIFAR10-DVS